DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 The next step is to create the sequence for our multi-camera setup.

 Right-click on the bin that houses all of your media.
 Hit Create Multi-Camera Source Sequence.
 A setup menu will appear.
-We have a lot of options for setting up our sequence.
+We have many options for setting up our sequence.

 First, you can name the sequence.
-You have the option of using the name of the first audio or video clip, or you can enter a custom name.
+You can use the name of the first audio or video clip or enter a custom name.

-Next, you can select a Sequence Preset, which will be settings for the actual sequence.
-We will leave this at automatic, but you can select whatever you prefer.
+Next, you can select a Sequence Preset, the settings for the actual sequence.
+We will leave this automatic, but you can select whatever you prefer.

-You can then set the audio source in the next tab.
-You have the option of selecting Camera 1 (mentioned in Step 1), All Cameras, or Switch Audio.
-We will select Camera 1 since we have this setup.
+In the next tab, you can set the audio source.
+You can select Camera 1 (mentioned in Step 1), All Cameras, or Switch Audio.
+Since we have this setup, we will select Camera 1.
 You can also set the Audio Channels to a specific channel.
-Again, we will leave this at automatic.
+Again, we will leave this automatic.

-Last, you can specify how you want the Camera labels set up.
+Lastly, you can specify how you want the camera labels set up.
 Enumerate Cameras will label the cameras with a number.
-Use Track Names or Use Clip Names will label the cameras based on the track or clip name you set previously.
+Use Track Names or Clip Names, which will label the cameras based on the track or clip name you set previously.

 Select okay once you have completed all of your settings.